 What is a 409A Valuation?

-It’s not as confusing as it seems.
-What it comes down to is stock options.
+This sounds complicated.
+It simply means those stocks have to be accounted for.
 A benefit of this form of business valuation is that it can determine a company’s fair market value.
 The fair market value determined by this valuation is a benchmark at or above which employees given stock must be able to sell.
-In addition to stock, a 409A valuation is required if your company issues bonus plans, salary deferral arrangements and other agreements involving deferred compensation for employees.
+Other deferred compensation that requires a 409A valuation includes salary deferral arrangements and bonus plans the company issues.

-It is important to know whether or not your business is legally required to get this form of valuation.
+Sometimes it is a matter of compliance with the law to get a 409A valuation for your business.
 Even if you have gotten a 409A valuation in the past for your business, the law could require that you get another one each year or every time a new round of funding closes.

 Valuations for Businesses